 Livotrit Plus is an herbal prep with silymarin (milk thistle), which increases antioxidant status, protects the liver, supports detoxification, chelates excess iron, lowers ferritin and has anticancer potential.
 Livotrit Plus should always be used with Beta-TCP or Beta Plus.

 Support your liver, reduce inflammation and oxidative stress with vitamin D, vitamin E and vitamin C, N-acetyl cysteine (NAC), alpha lipoic acid (R-ALA), folate and B vitamins, magnesium, zinc, selenium, curcumin, resveratrol and EGCG (the major polyphenol of green tea)

 Zinc, B6 and magnesium.
-The liver needs magnesium and B vitamins, particularly B6 to detoxify estrogens
+The liver needs magnesium and B vitamins, particularly vitamin B6

 Consider digestive enzymes, HCL, bile support or pancreatic enzymes to support digestion

 Probiotics at the end of your meal, after coffee or before bedtime (do not take probiotics at the same time as HCL)